What Is Schema Seo? Why Is It Important For SEO?

 There’s even an option in HTML markup called RDFa, which means resources description framework in attributes.
 This makes it possible for all types of content items included on a web page, whether or not they’re visible to users who visit the site, to include relevant metadata about them.

 The primary benefit of adding RDFa code into a website’s pages is that search engine crawlers can read it.
-SEO-related metadata can be added to anything on a page – including text, images, video files, and links.
+SEO-related metadata can be added to anything on a page – including text, images, video files, links and backlinks.

 The advantage of SEO and schema SEO together is that it’s simply easier for both search engines and people using other search engines like Google Search, Yahoo, or Bing to use.
 It is also important in SEO because SEO experts know how crucial it is to make sure their sites are included at the top of SERP results.
 A website’s SEO performance is improved by adding schema markup into HTML pages as well.